+Agency Workers:

-Agency Workers: The Council uses employment agencies to source additional workforce capacity.
+The Council uses employment agencies to source additional workforce capacity.
 Where agency workers are required, these are primarily engaged through the Council's managed service provider.
+Our contract with external agencies prohibits attempts to restrict the freedoms of temporary workers, and the use of worker-paid recruitment fees.

-Expectations of suppliers: The Council is committed to ensuring that its suppliers adhere to the highest standards of ethics.
+Expectations of suppliers:

+The Council is committed to ensuring that its suppliers adhere to the highest standards of ethics.
 Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with respect and dignity and act ethically and within the law in workforce matters.
-The Council has a dedicated procurement website and our supplier guidance contains a 'Supplier Checklist'.
+The Council has a dedicated procurement website, and our supplier guidance contains a 'Supplier Checklist'.